 The Stiperstones Inn

 Originally built in the 1750’s as two cottages and a smithy, the building was converted to a public house in the mid 1800’s.
 In the bar areas much of the original character of the building remains with exposed beams, small cosy rooms, and open fires.
-In the dining rooms we have been restoring the building, exposing some of the stone walls and beams, opening up old fireplaces, and creating a space of traditional decor with a contemporary twist.
+In the dining rooms and public bar we have been restoring the building, exposing some of the stone walls and beams, opening up old fireplaces, and creating a space of traditional decor with a contemporary twist.
 (Don’t worry the ballroom mirror remains and the Red Stag still has pride of place).

 We now offer three self catering properties within in the village.
 A stunningly converted methodist chapel which sleeps up to six.
 A converted cowshed and hay barn directly opposite the Inn, which sleeps two and a twin unit chalet located behind the Inn which sleeps upto three.
 As a member of Brit Stops we’re always happy to welcome motorhomes and camper vans for those who simply want to stay overnight.

 We offer morning coffee, afternoon tea, and real ale.
 Between 12:00pm and 9:00pm we serve a full menu with over 30 main courses, including: vegetarian, vegan, gluten free and dairy free options.
 Served in either of our two dining rooms or by one of the roaring log fires in the lounge and bar areas.
 For larger parties, or if you are visiting during peak hours we do recommend booking a table, please call us on 01743 791327.